Kos-devUK/barista/README.md

-# Initialise app steps
-First run the backend (to initialise the database) directory -> barista/backend activate the Virtual ENViroment -> source venv/bin/activate then run the Flask framework application -> python app.py
+From the terminal run the backend (to initialise the database) directory -> barista/backend activate the Virtual ENViroment -> source venv/bin/activate then run the Flask framework application -> python app.py

-Second run the frontend (to visualise the application) directory -> barista/frontend then run the React application -> npm run dev
+Opem a new terminal and run the frontend (to visualise the application) directory -> barista/frontend then run the React application -> npm run dev